soflyy/breakdance-migration-mode/README.md

 ## How It Works

-The Breakdance Migration Mode Plugin operates by identifying your IP address and optionally, any other IP addresses you specify within the plugin's settings.
+The Breakdance Migration Mode plugin operates by identifying your IP address and optionally, any other IP addresses you specify within the plugin's settings.
 Here's the process:

 1. **Automatic IP Recognition:** Upon plugin activation, your current IP address is automatically saved as authorized for Breakdance access.
 2. **Manual IP Configuration:** You can add or remove IP addresses through the plugin settings, allowing other people to also view the site as it will appear with Breakdance enabled.